tunequest

 Discovery (2001), Homework (1997) and Human After All (2005).

-Not that long ago, I was asked by a commenter if among other things, I had any suggestions for getting the iPod to sort albums chronologically.
+Not that long ago, I was asked by a commenter if I had any suggestions for getting the iPod to sort albums chronologically.
 By default, the iPod’s behavior is to sort albums alphabetically by title.
 In iTunes, there’s the option to sort “Album By Year” but the iPod features no such function.

 The most noticeable change in firmware 1.3 is the application of iTunes’ “smart sorting” (ignoring “a” “an” and “the”), including recognition of iTunes’ custom “Sort Fields” (Sort Album, Sort Composer), for Album and Composer.
 The Sort fields allow you to enter any text that you want and iTunes/iPod will use that to order the list of items, while displaying the text from the actual field.